 We also analyze the dynamic properties of the model.
 Since in our dynastic framework a period corresponds to one generation, the dynamics of the model are to be interpreted as changes which occur over a horizon of a century or more.
-Here we find that the predictions of the model are similar to broad patterns of development observed in industrializing countries in the nineteenth and twentieth centuries.
+Here we find that the predictions of the model are similar to broad patterns of development observed in industrializing countries in the 19th and 20th centuries.
 For realistic parameter values, the interaction of fertility and education decisions gives rise to nonmonotone behavior in inequality and fertility: both variables rise initially, and later start to fall.
 In other words, the model generates both a Kuznets curve and a demographic transition.
 Thus, in addition to accounting for the cross-sectional relationship between inequality and growth, the model generates plausible implications for the dynamic interaction of inequality, fertility, and growth over long time horizons.

 The relationships between inequality, differential fertility, and growth postulated by the model are supported by empirical results.
-Michael Kremer and Daniel Chen (2000) examine the relationship between inequality and differential fertility.
+Kremer and Chen (2000) examine the relationship between inequality and differential fertility.
 Using cross-country data, they find that more inequality tends to be associated with larger fertility differentials within a country.
 This supports the first part of our hypothesis, linking inequality to differential fertility.
 To examine the second part of our hypothesis, the link from differential fertility to growth, we add a differential-fertility variable to a standard growth regression and find large significant effects of differential fertility on growth.
 In the same regressions, the direct effect of inequality as measured by Gini coefficients is insignificant, once differential fertility is included.

-The majority of the existing literature on inequality and growth concentrates on channels where inequality affects growth through the accumulation of physical capital (see Roland Bénabou, 1996).
-To our knowledge, Paul G. Althaus (1980) is the only existing model that analyzes the effects of differential fertility on growth.
+The majority of the existing literature on inequality and growth concentrates on channels where inequality affects growth through the accumulation of physical capital (see Bénabou (1996)).
+To our knowledge, Althaus (1980) is the only existing model that analyzes the effects of differential fertility on growth.
 However, in Althaus' model fertility differentials are exogenously given, and the role of human capital is not considered.
-Endogenous fertility differentials arise in Momi Dahan and Daniel Tsiddon (1998), but since their model does not allow for long-run growth, the analysis concentrates on nonlinear dynamics during the transition to the steady state.
-In Oded Galor and Hyoungsoo Zang (1997), inequality affects growth through its effect on overall fertility and human capital.
+Endogenous fertility differentials arise in Dahan and Tsiddon (1998), but since their model does not allow for long-run growth, the analysis concentrates on the transition to the steady state.
+In Galor and Zang (1997), inequality affects growth through its effect on overall fertility and human capital.
 Financial market imperfections play a crucial role in their analysis.
-Olivier F. Morand (1999) has a model of inequality and fertility in which the sole motive for fertility is old-age support.
+Morand (1999) has a model of inequality and fertility in which the sole motive for fertility is old-age support.
 He concentrates on the possibility of poverty traps when the initial level of human capital is too low.
-Our paper also relates to empirical studies of the growth-inequality relationship such as Roberto Perotti (1996) and Barro (2000).
-Both Perotti and Barro find that demographic variables are important for understanding the growth effects of the income distribution, but once again differential fertility is not considered directly.
+Our paper also relates to empirical studies of the growth-inequality relationship such as Barro (2000) and Perotti (1996).
+Both Barro and Perotti find that demographic variables are important for understanding the growth effects of the income distribution, but once again differential fertility is not considered directly.

 In the following section, we introduce the model.
-Section II presents theoretical results on the quality-quantity trade-off and the long-run dynamics of the model.
-In Section III we calibrate and simulate the model to assess the quantitative importance of the differential-fertility channel, and to examine the implications for the dynamic evolution of inequality, fertility, and growth.
-Empirical evidence is discussed in Section IV, and Section V concludes.
+Section 3 presents theoretical results on the quality-quantity tradeoff and the long-run dynamics of the model.
+In Section 4 we calibrate and simulate the model to assess the quantitative importance of the differential-fertility channel, and to examine the implications for the dynamic evolution of inequality, fertility, and growth.
+Empirical evidence is discussed in Section 5, and Section 6 concludes.

-I. The Model Economy
+2 The Model Economy